VidhiDixit2000/fast-api-project/README.md

 Netlify
         ↓
 Deployed Full-Stack Application

 ```

+**svg**

-This provides a foundation for adding more advanced DevOps practices
-later, such as CI/CD with GitHub Actions, container registries,
-infrastructure as code, monitoring, and Kubernetes.
+This provides a foundation for adding more advanced DevOps practices later, such as CI/CD with GitHub Actions, container registries, infrastructure as code, monitoring, and Kubernetes.